 Learn more about the Humanitarian impact of a limited nuclear war!

 To galvanize our country to move away from nuclear weapons, PSR feels that we must raise awareness of the devastation they may cause.
-Our report Nuclear Famine: A Billion People at Risk summarizes the climate cooling that would put up to a billion at risk of starvation if only 100 nuclear weapons were detonated between India and Pakistan.
+Our report Nuclear Famine: Two Billion People at Risk summarizes the climate cooling that would put up to a billion at risk of starvation if only 100 nuclear weapons were detonated between India and Pakistan.
 Below are a number of excellent resources about the threat we are under from nuclear weapons.

 Dropbox Folder for "Humanitarian Threats of Nuclear Weapons Campaign"

 This folder will be updated with resources associated with outreach on this campaign.
 You can download and use these materials (some which are also available below) in your work.
 Read More

 Petition in support of the "Humanitarian Threats of Nuclear Weapons" campaign